isaacjarquin/isaacjarquin.github.io/_posts/2017-08-03-supervision-tree.markdown

 ## Have you try turn it off and on again ?

-In one of my previous post ([Let it crash](/software/2017/07/01/erlang-let-it-crash.html)) we talked about how good Erlang and Elixir are at fault tolerance, and how they could restart an app when it crashes, so our customers wouldn’t notice any issues.
+In one of my previous post ([Let it crash](/software/2017/07/01/erlang-let-it-crash.html)) we talked about how good Erlang and Elixir are at fault tolerance, and how they could restart an app when it crashes, so it wouldn’t cause any impact in our customers.
 We also mentioned that all of this was handled by the supervision tree.
 So now is time to talk a bit about the supervision tree.

 In Elixir and Erlang, we have what are known as Supervisors.
 The responsibility of a supervisor is to check that a process (worker) is alive and restart it if it's dead.
+A process is The basic unit of Erlang/Elixir concurrency model.
+Every singe piece of code from your application is going to run in a process.
 A Supervisor can check for processes and other supervisors too.
 That way we can build a hierarchical process structure called supervision tree.
 Supervision trees are a nice way to structure fault-tolerant applications, to isolate errors when they appear.
 The main idea of a supervision tree is to have a way to keep our software going in case of errors by just restarting the faulty processes.

 ![shared](/images/functional-programming/erlang/supervision-tree-example.png)